-au ath:11
+4' 11

 an ethically sustainable

 manner.

-manner.
+mamici.

 To apply and To critically evaluate the philosophical A student evaluates the philosophical paradigms

 develop advanced paradigms of higher education and of higher education and vocational education and

 conceptual vocational educational training, taking into training critically and holistically, understanding

 approaches, account their historical, social, political- their historical, social, political-economic and

 principles and economic and cultural contexts. cultural contexts and their implications for the

 methodologies of existing processes and systems of higher

-education science education and vocational education and training.
+education science and education and vocational education and training.

-and To critically reflect on epistemology and the A student critically evaluates the roles of
+interdisciplinary To critically reflect on epistemology and the A student critically evaluates the roles of

-interdisciplinary learning relationship in higher education knowledge and the relationship between its
+research by learning relationship in higher education knowledge and the relationship between its

-research by and vocational education and training creation and learning in the context of higher
+ethically and vocational education and training creation and learning in the context of higher

-ethically contexts. education and vocational education and training.
+conducting contexts. education and vocational education and training.

-conducting original research,

-interpreting To critically reflect on the design and · ·
+original research, To critically reflect on the design and A student critically evaluates the design and

-various development processes of the curriculum of development processes of the curriculum of
+interpreting development processes of the curriculum of development processes of the curriculum of

-perspectives, higher education and vocational education and training. higher education and vocational education and training, taking into account their philosophical,
+various higher education and vocational education higher education and vocational education and

+perspectives, and training. training, taking into account their philosophical,

-connecting them and training. ideological, and methodological foundations and
+connecting them ideological, and methodological foundations and

 to new and reflecting on their implications.

-complex situations

-• To holistically evaluate the change in higher · ·
+complex situations To beliet cally avaluate the shapes in higher A student helistically avaluates the institutional

-the educational education and vocational education and
+the educational To holistically evaluate the change in higher education and vocational education and · ·

-context and training. education and vocational education and training,
+context and training. technological, and political change of higher education and vocational education and training,

-creating new assessing its philosophical, ideological, and value
+creating new training. assessing its philosophical, ideological, and value

 significant, well- aspects.

+grounded and

-grounded and reliable research
+reliable research

 and results-based

 educational

 science

 knowledge,

 contributing to the

 creation and

-management of
+management of educational

-educational

 innovations and

 the organisational

 culture of

 educational

 institutions based

 on learning co-

 creation in the age